martyszewski/martyszewski.github.io/_posts/2025-08-30-connecting-excel-to-a-local-lakefs-server-a-clearer-guide.md

 ---
 layout: post
-title: Connecting Excel to a Local lakeFS Server: A Clearer Guide
+title: Connecting Excel to a Local lakeFS Server
 ---

 ## Connecting Excel to a Local lakeFS Server: A Clearer Guide